jordymeow/wp-category-permalink/readme.txt

 2. Check your permalinks in the posts list.
 If a heart is present, it means a category (or taxonomy) has been chosen.

 == Changelog ==

+= dev-master =
+* Compatibility with PHP 7.2 by removing create_function calls.

 = 3.3.0 =
 * Everything is released for free.